 For my new book, Everyday Millionaires, we talked to thousands of millionaires to find out how they built wealth and what it takes to retire as a millionaire.
 And guess what?
 Not one of them ever said they got rich from their rewards points.
 The majority have never had a credit card balance in their lives and most of them never took out a student loan.

 Why?
 Because millionaires know that debt will hold you back and prevent you from reaching your financial goals.
 Stay away!

 Stay Focused on Your Retirement Savings Goal

-Remember, retirement isn’t an age; it’s a financial number.
-Keep that goal in mind and stay invested for the long haul.
+Remember: Retirement isn’t an age.
+It’s a financial number.
+Keep that goal in mind and remember that saving for the future is a marathon—not a sprint.
 I know how easy it can be to let life get in the way of your retirement savings.
-But with the right plan, you can enjoy your life now and still make progress toward your financial goals for the future.
+But, with the right plan and the right actions, you can enjoy your life now and still make progress toward your financial goals—even that million-dollar mark!

 Ready to break through the savings barriers?
-A SmartVestor Pro can help you outline a plan no matter how much you’re currently contributing to your retirement.
+A SmartVestor Pro can help you outline a plan no matter your financial situation.

 Find a SmartVestor Pro today!

 Chris Hogan is a #1 national best-selling author, dynamic speaker and financial expert.
 For more than a decade, Hogan has served at Ramsey Solutions, spreading a message of hope to audiences across the country as a financial coach and Ramsey Personality.
 Hogan challenges and equips people to take control of their money and reach their financial goals, using The Chris Hogan Show, his national TV appearances, and live events across the nation.
 His second book, Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too is based on the largest study of millionaires ever conducted.
 You can follow Hogan on Twitter and Instagram at @ChrisHogan360 and online at chrishogan360.com or facebook.com/chrishogan360.